GasparettoW/dracodex/README.md

 </h2>

 <p align="center">
-  An React App to view and manage (i.e. edit, remove and create) a list of Dragons
+  A React App to view and manage (i.e. edit, remove and create) a list of Dragons
 </p>

 <p align="center">